preslavmihaylov/booknotes/architecture/clean-architecture/part-2/README.md

 (println (take 25 (map (fn [x] (* x x)) (range))))
 ```

-What the above means is print the first 25 elements of a never-ending list, whose elements are evaluated as `x = x * x`.
+What the above means is to print the first 25 elements of a never-ending list, whose elements are evaluated as `x = x * x`.

 The big difference between the two implementation is that the java implementation relies on mutating a single variable `i`.
 In the clojure variant, there is no mutability whatsoever.
 Every time an operation is performed, a new object is created.